Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Reddit is a great example of this approach with its ad-free Reddit Premium plan.

-Reddit premium
+Reddit premium preview

-3. Aggressive Approach
+3. The Aggressive Approach

-In this approach, you simply block access to your website for all users with AdBlock enabled.
-If they want to view your content, then they must disable AdBlock.
+In this approach, you simply block access to your website for all users with Adblock enabled.
+If they want to view your content, then they must disable Adblock.

-This kind of anti Adblock approach is rather aggressive, and it will turn away users from your site.
+This kind of anti-Adblock approach is rather aggressive, and it will turn away users from your site.
 Studies show that 77% of Adblock users leave websites with Adblock walls.

-How to Detect AdBlock Users in WordPress
+How to Detect Adblock Users in WordPress

-We will show you a few different methods, and you can choose the one that best suits you.
+We will show you a few different methods, and you can choose the one that best suits you:

 This plugin acts as a connector between your website and OptinMonster.